Skip to Content

 Google Ads is moving toward broad match keywords, despite the misgivings of many digital marketers.
 Marketers generally don’t trust broad match keywords because they can lead to bidding on irrelevant keywords.

-At a recent conference, several of my peers underscored that sentiment, saying they didn’t use broad match keywords for fear of losing control.
+At a conference I attended, several of my peers underscored that sentiment, saying they didn’t use broad match keywords for fear of losing control.
 In fact, I can’t recall any marketers at the conference saying that they do use them.
 This surprised me.
 And it led me to want to share how marketers can benefit from broad keyword matches.

 First, let’s look at the different types of Google Ads keyword matches available: